Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/UI Elements.md

 - Mail and Taskpane Add-Ins
 Use `office.context.officeTheme` to match the theme of the Office applications.
--Content Add-Ins, use o`ffice.context.document.documentTheme` to match the theme of the Document (PowerPoint only)
+-Content Add-Ins, use `office.context.document.documentTheme` to match the theme of the Document (PowerPoint only)

-[Todo: Add pointers to code samples]
+[Todo: Laura to create docs for theming API and linkt to them here, use humberto's seed sample] [Todo: Humberto to add screenshot of themed add-in]

 ###Typography and Icons
 The Office UI Toolkit allows you to use the same fonts and icons that we use in our own web products.
 All you have to do is reference the appropriate CSS classes.

 If you decide to use your own set of fonts and icons, make sure they don't conflict with those of Office, for example, avoid using icons with the same visual appearance as those in Office but you give them a different meaning.

 ###Navigation
 Using Pivots or Navigation bars are the 2 recommended methods to navigate within your Add-In.
-Pivots are recommended for add-ins that only have a couple of peer sections, Navigation Bars are recommended for add-ins with more complex navigation structures.
+Pivots are recommended for Add-ins that only have a couple of peer sections, Navigation Bars are recommended for add-ins with more complex navigation structures.

 The Pivot component and the NavBar component on the Office UI toolkit are concrete implementations of recommended Navigation patterns.

 ###Input
-Input boxes, checkboxes, searchbox, are some of the several components that the Office UI toolkit provides your to gather input from customers.
+Input Boxes, Checkboxes, Searchbox, are some of the several components that the Office UI toolkit provides your to gather input from customers.
 You are welcome to use your own components or 3rd party components.
 ###Layout
 [blurb about layout options including lists, dialogs, callouts]
 ###Animations
 [blurb about animations]
+###Notifications and Confirmations
+###Progress

 ###Office-powered Controls
 The Office UI Toolkit includes ready to use controls that connect to Office services.
 People Controls (People Picker, Persona Control, Persona Card), File Picker are some of the controls that you can leverage in your Add-Ins.